Houston Deceptive Trade Practices Defense Lawyer

 - Bait-and-switch sales tactics

 If you are a business with a potential DTPA matter, call (713) 909-7323 to schedule a confidential consultation.
-We serve clients throughout Texas.
+We serve business clients throughout Texas.

 What Is the Deceptive Trade Practices Act?